bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 2. You are a sick, [[sick fuck]].
 3. Your story warms my heart because I didn't notice that you are a pedophile.
 4. Your story warms my heart because I am a [[Pedophile]].
-5. SAGE AND SPAM DESU AGAIN
+5. NOT YOUR BLOG OP
 6. ???
 7. PROFIT!